• Engineers gather at PAE's Portland, Oregon headquarters in 1999.

 The making of a leader in sustainable engineering design

 Today, PAE is a globally recognized leader in sustainable engineering design.
-But we had to start somewhere.
-That journey began over 50 years ago, in the 1960s Portland, Oregon.
+But, we had to start somewhere.
+That journey began more than six decades ago in Portland, Oregon.

 1967-1970s